SpikeHD/Dorion/README.md

 * [Shelter](https://github.com/uwu/Shelter) included out of the box
 * Support for other client mods and plugins, like [Vencord](https://github.com/vendicated/vencord)
   * There is ***no*** BetterDiscord support... [yet](https://github.com/SpikeHD/Dorion/issues/91#issuecomment-1712269268)
-* Almost full [game presence](https://github.com/SpikeHD/rsRPC) support included out of the box.
+* Full [RPC/game presence](https://github.com/SpikeHD/rsRPC) support included out of the box.
 Enable it in "Performance & Extras"!
+  * This also requires either the [shelteRPC](https://github.com/SpikeHD/shelter-plugins?tab=readme-ov-file#shelterpc) or [arRPC](https://vencord.dev/plugins/WebRichPresence%20(arRPC)) plugins enabled.
+* Feature flags for picking and choosing features (when building from source)
 * (Hopefully) better low-end system performance.
 * ARM support for ALL platforms

 ## Plugins

 Dorion comes with [shelter](https://github.com/uwu/shelter), so that should cover at least some plugin-related needs.
 You can also enable client mods like [Vencord](https://github.com/vendicated/vencord) inside the Dorion settings page.
 If you want to install plugins not available within the Dorion settings page, ensure you are downloading a browser-compatible version.

+> [!NOTE]
+> Want official support for another client mod?
+As long as it works on the web, feel free to submit a [feature request](https://github.com/SpikeHD/Dorion/issues/new/choose)!

 ## Themes